 "I was at the solar eclipse last year in Oregon and sat beside people pulling cards from an unusual looking deck," said Shannon Mong, Director of Innovation Initiatives.
 "I'm a curious person, so I asked what they were.
 They told me to pull a card, and I got one with a beautiful flower on it and that said destiny.
 I thought, okay, here we go!
 I want to learn more."

 Inspired by the properties gratitude and nature have, Shannon later tracked down the women and learned Gratitude Blooming was based near Telecare's corporate office in the Bay Area – destiny!
 They met and discussed putting together a gratitude project to engage both employees and clients, breaking down barriers around education or personal experience.

 Shannon recruited sixteen Telecare leaders to pilot the use of large Gratitude posters at their programs.
 Each month the program employees and clients plant "seeds" of gratitude by writing and posting reflections in response to a unique prompt on each poster.

 Highlights from the Field

-Our Gratitude Garden pilot ended in spring.
+Our Gratitude Garden pilots at our programs ended in spring.
 Below is feedback from our programs that implemented a garden at their facility.

 This July, Telecare's corporate office is planting a "gratitude garden" in Alameda, and in the future, we're excited to continue collaborating with Gratitude Blooming to explore new ways to spread gratitude more deeply throughout the organization.